Sloboda Ukraine: Early history

 Apart from the Cossacks, the settlers included peasants and townspeople from right-bank and left-bank Ukraine, divided by the Treaty of Andrusovo in 1667.
 The name Sloboda Ukraine derives from the word sloboda, a Slavic term meaning "freedom" (or "liberty"), and also the name of a type of settlement.
 The tsar would free the settlers of a sloboda from the obligation of paying taxes and fees for a certain period, which proved very enticing for immigrants.
 By the end of the 18th century, settlers occupied 523 Slobodan settlements in Sloboda Ukraine.

 From 1650 to 1765, the territory referred to as Sloboda Ukraine became increasingly organized according to Cossack military custom, similar to that of the Zaporozhian Host (to the south) and Don Host (to the east).
 The relocated Cossacks became known as Sloboda Cossacks.
 There were five regimental districts (polky) of Sloboda Cossacks, named after the towns of their sustained deployment and subdivided into company districts (sotni).
-Regional centers included Ostrogozhsk, Kharkiv, Okhtyrka, Sumy, and Izyum, while the Sloboda Ukraine Cossack capital was located in Sumy until 1743.
+Regional centers included Ostrogozhsk (centre of Ostrogozhsk Regiment), Kharkiv (Kharkiv Regiment), Okhtyrka, Sumy, and Izyum, while the Sloboda Ukraine Cossack capital was located in Sumy until 1743.
+Starting from 1688, administrative control over Sloboda Ukraine belonged to Greater Russian prikaz of the tsar's government.
 From 1753 to 1764, the imperial territory of Slavo-Serbia existed to the south.